 A service is a Kubernetes resource that groups a set of pods and provides network connectivity to these pods without exposing the actual private IP address of each pod.
 You can use a service to make your app available within your cluster or to the public Internet.

 A deployment is a Kubernetes resource where you can specify information about other resources or capabilities that are required to run your app, such as services, persistent storage, or annotations.
 You configure a deployment in a configuration YAML file, and then apply it to the cluster.
-The Kubernetes master configures the resources and deploys containers into pods on the compute nodes with available capacity.
+The Kubernetes main resource configures the resources and deploys containers into pods on the compute nodes with available capacity.

 Define update strategies for your app, including the number of pods that you want to add during a rolling update and the number of pods that can be unavailable at a time.
 When you perform a rolling update, the deployment checks whether the update is working and stops the rollout when failures are detected.

 A deployment is just one type of workload controller that you can use to manage pods.